rohit0718/tp/docs/UserGuide.md

 #### Listing all modules: `list mod`

 Shows a list of all modules in the ModBook.
-This command can be executed in any view.
+You can execute this command in any view.

 Format: `list mod`

 #### Show details of a module: `detail`

 Show details of an existing module in the ModBook.
 A list of all Lessons and Exams of the specified Module is printed.
-This command can be executed in any view.
+You can execute this command in any view.

 Format: `detail c/CODE`